ffmaer/Java-Programming/README.md

 Binary number 11111111 can be converted back the original decimal number 255

-The hexadecimal represenation of decimal255 is FF
+The hexadecimal represenation of decimal 255 is FF